A Longitudinal, Multinational, and Multilingual Corpus of News Coverage of the Russo-Ukrainian War: Data Annotations

-The dataset includes \textbf{stance annotations} obtained by few-shot instruction prompting with Phi-4 14B model ~\cite{phi4}, identifying the stance \textit{towards a specified target}.
+\textbf{Stance Detection:} The dataset includes stance annotations obtained by few-shot instruction prompting with Phi-4 14B model ~\cite{phi4}, identifying the stance \textit{towards a specified target}.
 The input comprises a sentence and the immediate context in its news article.
-As part of the input, we provide a task instruction with a few examples, along with (i) a \textit{passage} for context resolution, (ii) a \textit{focal sentence}, and (iii) the \textit{target}.
-The model is prompted to output a compact, formatted response:
+To Phi-4, we provide the task instruction with a few examples, along with (a) a passage for contextual information, (b) a focal sentence, and (c) the target.
+The model is prompted to output a compact, formatted response: \bgroup { \begin{myquote}

-For \textbf{topical framing}, we again use few-shot prompting with Phi-4 14B model, where the input is an instruction describing the task, along with label definitions and 1-2 examples per label.
-Then, for a given instance -- an article's title, subtitle (if present) and content -- we prompt the model to generate a \verb|json| object containing the list of applicable topical frames, and associated confidence scores.
+\end{myquote} } \egroup \textbf{Topical Framing:} For topical framing, we use the same few-shot prompting with Phi-4 14B (\citet{phi4}), where the input is an instruction describing the task, along with topical frame label definitions (shown in \autoref{tab:frame-definitions}) and 1-2 examples per label.
+Then, for a given instance---comprising an article's title, subtitle (if present) and content---we prompt the model to generate a \verb|json| object containing the list of applicable topical frames and their corresponding confidence scores.
+This supports analysis of how different sources emphasize humanitarian, military, diplomatic, or economic dimensions of the conflict.